histogrammar/histogrammar-docs/tutorials/index.md

 ### Python

+  * {% include progress.html complete=50 %} [Making Matplotlib plots](python-matplotlib): How to send Histogrammar data to Matplotlib, the most popular Python plotting library.
   * {% include progress.html complete=100 %} [Making PyROOT plots](python-pyroot): How to send Histogrammar data to the ROOT analysis package in Python.
-This tutorial is complete enough that you could start here.
+This tutorial is complete enough that you could start here, if you are a ROOT user.
   * {% include progress.html complete=0 %} [Making Bokeh plots](python-bokeh): How to send Histogrammar data to the Bokeh plotting package in Python.

 ## Aggregation back-ends